ChantalThom/CryptoClustering/README.md

-# CryptoClustering
-# Module 19 CrypoClustering
+# CryptoClustering - Module 19

 In this activity, we use our knowledge of Python and unsupervised learning to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.